alphagov/govuk_publishing_components/docs/component_principles.md

 ### A component is isolated when:

-* its styles have no effect on the page or other components
+* its styles and scripts have no effect on the page or other components
+* it does not rely on external selectors to style its children

 ### A component is tested when it has: